Gallery of Philologists

 The difficulty is not in reading it, but in seeing what, other than the received version, is there to be read, and in being able to accommodate a new reading when it presents itself.

 In 1874 Madvig's sight began to fail; he continued to work as best he could.
-In 1880 he resigned his professorship but continued with his work on the Roman constitution, a work which has not found equal esteem with the products of his earlier years.
-It was published not long before his death.
+In 1880 he resigned his professorship but continued with his work on the Roman constitution, which was published lot long before his death.
+It has not found equal esteem with the products of his earlier years.
 His final statement, appropriately for an organized person, was an autobiography, Livserindringer, which was published posthumously in 1887.

 The Second International Congress of Classical Studies, held at Copenhagen in 1954, was designated the Congressus Madvigianus in his honor.